PoissonPilote/website/src/en/index.markdown

 ###05/01/2014 - The challenge of building a sub in video

 [Here](http://www.youtube.com/watch?v=kBrt3sC6YcA) is the thrilling story of the Alicia submersible, built in Plymouth ten years ago.
-You will notice that the Pilot Fish Project is not the first challenge taken on by Paul, Alicia\'s designer!
+You will notice that the Pilot Fish Project is not the first challenge taken on by Paul, Alicia's designer!

 <hr style="width: 100%; height: 2px;">